-Most dog owners will have experienced the issues that the seasonal nasties grass seeds can inflict on our canine friends.
-Petplan Vet of the Year 2013, Laura Pugh, provides the low-down on what they are and explains how something so small can cause a rather big problem.
+As seasonal nasties, grass seeds can inflict misery on our canine friends.
+What are the signs of a grass seed problem and how come something so small can cause a rather big problem?

-It’s hard to dodge the problem entirely as dogs love being outdoors and need regular exercise, but some grasses are particularly worth avoiding.
+It’s hard to dodge the problem entirely, since dogs love being outdoors and need regular exercise, but some grasses are particularly worth avoiding.
 Foxtails, for example, are grasses with razor-sharp seeds that resemble little torpedoes in the shape of a fox’s tail.
-A common foxtail grass problematic to dogs is wild barley – the dry grass seeds all too easily attach themselves to an animal’s fur, then work their way down to pierce the skin or enter the ear canal.
+A common foxtail grass problematic to dogs is wild barley – the dry grass seeds easily attach themselves to an animal’s fur, then work their way down to pierce the skin or enter the ear canal.

 Signs of the seed

-All breeds with hairy ears and feet are at particular risk from grass seed, but you could take preventative action by avoiding long-grassed areas and keeping the fur around your dog’s ears and feet – which can trap the grass seeds – trimmed short during summertime.
+All breeds with hairy ears and feet are at particular risk from grass seed, but you could take preventative action by avoiding long-grassed areas and keeping the fur around your dog’s ears and feet trimmed short during summertime.